 Baby Digestion Tip #5: Changes in their diet can help facilitate digestion

-At one year, your baby’s digestion would already be accustomed to consuming solid foods.
+At the age of one year, your baby’s digestion would already be accustomed to consuming solid foods.
 And during this stage, it is only natural to try out new food recipes to provide your baby with sufficient nutrition - a crucial component in baby digestion.
 As your baby’s diet changes, so will their digestion and bowel movement.
-Thus, some babies may experience constipation or diarrhoea at this stage.
+Some babies may experience constipation or diarrhoea at this stage.
 It is imperative that only one type of food is provided to the baby so as to identify and eliminate any allergy causing foods.
 A good rule of thumb at this stage is to feed one type of food over a span of 3-5 days which will serve as the observation period4.

 Introducing more fruits and fibre to their diet5 will help to facilitate bowel movement, improve baby digestion and help prevent constipation.
 If your baby experiences diarrhoea, it is important to make sure they stay hydrated.